Ghomess/VFX-MobileDeveloperChallenge/README.md

 ## Features

-- Navigate between Screens using the bottom tab navigator.
+- Navigate between screens using the bottom tab navigator.
+- Search Functionality:
+  - On the Story1 screen, users can type the stock name in the search bar to display corresponding results (hard-coded data).
-- Type the stock in the search bar of the Story1 screen or type the currency pair in the search bar of the Story2 screen.
-It will display the results (hard coded data) in a list based on your input.
+  - On the Story2 screen, users can type the currency pair in the search bar to see relevant information in a list based on their input.
+- Interactive Charts:
-- Check the price of the month of the stock/currency pair by clicking on the dots inside the chart.
-(Currently hard coded to configure the chart itself).
+  - Users can explore historical price data by clicking on the dots inside the chart.
+  - The chart is currently configured with hard-coded data for demonstration purposes.
+- Interactive Buttons:
+  - On the Story2, users can switch the chart of the currency pair between the daily, weekly and monthly views.
+  - The buttons are currently not working, will work when real data is in redux.

 ## Third-Party Libraries